-One reason that readers should take this writing seriously is that the writer is not affiliated with any church or religious institution and, consequently, has no preconceived ideas about what the King James Bible (or KJV Bible) does or should say.
-The writer is therefore in a doctrinally neutral position from which he can present the actual words of KJV Bible texts that (1) show or describe End Times teachings of Jesus, (2) point out and discuss other KJV Bible texts that seem to shed light on their possible meanings, and (3) in appropriate cases go on to discuss how these words and meanings may affect the relative merits of different possible interpretations of those teachings.
-This, in turn, assures that this writing not only treats the words of the KJV Bible as more important than any claims or arguments made by the writer, but also allows readers to use the Bible to verify the correctness of any claims or arguments he does make.
-This approach also helps the writer realize his ultimate goal of making it easier for readers to discover what the Bible has to say about the End Times teachings of Jesus when it is allowed to speak for itself.
-Thus, one answer to the question of why readers should take this writing seriously is that it takes the words of the Bible seriously.
+One reason readers should take this End Time prophecy website seriously is that the writer is not affiliated with any church or religious institution and, consequently, has no preconceived ideas about what the King James Version of the Bible (or KJV Bible) does or should say.
+The writer is therefore in a doctrinally neutral position from which he can present the actual words of KJV Bible texts that (1) quote or describe End Time teachings of Jesus, (2) point out and discuss other Bible texts that seem to shed light on their possible meanings, and (3) in appropriate cases go on to discuss how these words and meanings may affect the relative merits of different interpretations of those teachings.
+This, in turn, assures that this website not only treats the words of the Bible as more important than any claims or arguments made by the writer, but also allows readers to use the Bible to verify the correctness of any claims or arguments he does make.
+This approach also helps the writer realize his ultimate goal of making it easier for readers to understand what the Bible has to say about the End Time teachings of Jesus when it is allowed to speak for itself.
+Thus, one answer to the question of why readers should take this website seriously is that it takes the words of the Bible seriously.

-Another reason that readers should take this writing seriously is that neither it nor its associated website provides any financial incentive for the writer to "spin" his presentation in a way that favors some interpretations of the End Times teachings of Jesus over others.
-Neither this writing nor its associated website, for example, is a part of or affiliated with any ministry or other organization that engages in religious or political activities.
-In addition, neither this writing nor its associated website has received funds or been supported in any other way by any religious or political group or by any individual other than the writer himself.
-As a result, the writer is able to explore subjects and to discuss interpretations of End Times teachings which are clearly supported by the words of the KJV Bible, but which entrenched religious or political interests may be motivated to gloss over or oppose.
-Thus, another answer to the question of why readers should take this writing seriously is that it is not subject to the corrupting influence of money or political advantage.
+Another reason that readers should take this End Time prophecy website seriously is that it does not provide any financial incentive for the writer to "spin" his presentation in a way that favors some interpretations of End Time prophecies of Jesus over others.
+This is because neither this website nor this writer is subsidized or supported in any way by any ministry, denomination or other group that engages in religious or political activities.
+As a result, the writer is able to explore and discuss End Time prophecies of Jesus which are clearly supported by the words of the KJV Bible, but which established religious or political groups may be motivated to gloss over or interpret away.
+Thus, another answer to the question of why readers should take this website seriously is that it is not subject to the corrupting influence of money or political advantage.

-While the writer does not claim to be an authority on the Bible in the academic, professional sense of that word, he has spent so much time studying the Bible that he considers himself to be a well informed and serious student of it.
-This, in turn, is all that he believes to be necessary for him (or anyone else) to produce the fact-rich but less than exhaustive coverage of the End Times teachings of Jesus provided by the present writing.
-His reasons for believing this are perhaps best understood by thinking about the reading of this writing as analogous to the taking of a guided tour through the vast and fascinating landscape of the Grand Canyon.
-This is because the persons who are best qualified to serve as tour guides depends on the kinds of tours their guests are interested in and the amount of time they have to spend.
-For tours of this kind what is required (other than honesty and general trustworthiness) is not necessarily a person who is a highly educated earth scientist or geologist, but rather a person who has traveled trails through the Grand Canyon many times, who has experience expressing himself, and who wants to help his guests see the features of interest they are most likely to be interested in.
-In any case, it is the latter kind of guide that the writer hopes and tries to be.
+While the writer does not claim to be an authority on the Bible in the strict, academic sense of that word, he is a serious student of it, and is in a good position to present and explain his findings to other serious Bible students.
+His reasons for claiming this can be understood by thinking about reading this writing as analogous to taking a guided tour through the Grand Canyon.
+This is because the kind of person who is best suited to serve as a tour guide depends on the kind of tour his guests are interested in.
+For a guided tour through a place like the Grand Canyon what is required (other than honesty and general trustworthiness) is not necessarily a person who is a highly educated earth scientist or geologist, but rather a person who has read a lot about it and studied it carefully during countless trips through it, who has a lot of experience describing things, and who wants to help his guests see and understand the things they are most likely to be interested in.
+In any case, it is the latter kind of guide through the End Time teachings of Jesus that the writer tries to be.
 Thus, another answer to the question of why readers should take the writer seriously is that he has all the knowledge and experience necessary to perform the task he has set for himself.

 While the things Jesus said about the End Times are of great importance, they are not things he said in a vacuum.
 On the contrary, he said these things not only in a particular place and time, but also to a people whose religious world view was shaped by the Holy Scriptures as they existed in that place and time.
-As a result, it would not be reasonable to simply read into things Jesus is described as saying in books of the Bible things that were not written until many decades after his death.
-A more reasonable approach is to consider the things Jesus said in view of the Scriptural background against which he said them.
-Since, with the exception of certain second-temple writings which did not make it into the canon of the KJV Bible (the apocrypha), the Scriptural background that existed when Jesus lived consisted of books Christians now call the Old Testament, it makes sense to use those books whenever possible to shed light on the true meanings of Jesus' teachings about the End Time in general and about hell and everlasting punishment in particular.
+As a result, it would not be reasonable to interpret the things Jesus is described as saying in the New Testament without taking into account the Scriptural background against which he said them.
+With the exception of certain second-temple writings that did not make it into the canon of the KJV Bible (the apocrypha, 1 Enoch, Jubilees, etc.), the Holy Scriptures that existed in the time of Jesus included versions of the books that Christians now call the Old Testament.
+As a result, it makes sense to use those books whenever possible to shed light on the true meanings of the teachings of Jesus about the End Time in general, and about hell and eternal conscious torment in particular.

 Based on his own experience, the writer believes that the better a person knows the Old Testament the more he is struck by how often the things Jesus said are taken from or patterned after things said in the Old Testament.
 Importantly, these things include not only statements that he quotes from a named prophet, but also words that he uses to paraphrase or allude to the words of an unnamed prophet, or of a Psalm or of one of the Books of Moses.
 These things also include terms like the kingdom of God, the elect, the children of God, and the Judgment which he does not define or explain, apparently because he expected his listeners to understand what he meant by them from their study of Scripture.
 By citing a large number of texts that identify the parts of the Old Testament that Jesus quotes from, or that he seems to paraphrase or allude to, the writer hopes to enable readers to understand these terms in something like the same way as the people who heard them from the mouth of Jesus himself.